Surigao City: Demographics

 The demographics of Surigao City are evidence of an ethnically diverse city.
 Throughout its history, Surigao has been a point of entry for migrants from other regions of the Philippines, enticed by the city's political significance, attractive natural setting, abundant resources and during the last century, increased mining operations.
-Butuanons, Hiligaynons, Warays, Cebuanos, Boholanos and other ethnic groups found home in Surigao and eventually learned how to speak the language.
+Butuanons, Hiligaynons, Warays, Cebuanos, Boholanos and other ethnic groups found home in Surigao and eventually learned how to speak the language, though Cebuano is also spoken and understood language in the city as a secondary language.
 Some of their descendants now hold prominent positions in the city and provincial governments.
-Migrants from China also found home in Surigao; their direct descendants now comprise the bulk of successful merchants of the Surigao business community.
+Immigrants from China and India also found home in Surigao; their direct descendants now comprise the bulk of successful merchants of the Surigao business community.

 Surigao is home to one of the country's oldest and most colorful tribes, the Mamanwa.
 They are similar to the Negritoes of Luzon in features and stature.
-They are generally short, dark-skinned with a crop of short kinky hair.
-Forced to settle in the hinterlands due to development, they continued to practice their customs and traditions.
+They are generally short, dark-skinned, with a crop of short kinky hair.
+Their nomadic existence forced them to settle in less desirable hinterland areas as development encroached on their traditional gathering and hunting grounds.

+Mamanwas thrived wherever they went as they practiced their unique customs and traditions.
 The faith about Kahimunan, one of their many tribal festivities, highlights music and graceful dancing.
-Revelers chant and play while accompanied by native musical instruments including the gimbar (drum), gong and bamboo percussion called kalatong and katik.
-Wild pigs, chicken and indigenous fruits including the rare kayape fruit are among the offerings.
-A baylan (priest) presides the celebration as a tribute and invocation to their god Magbabaya and departed ancestors for good health and abundant harvest.
+Revelers chant and play while accompanied by native musical instruments, including the gimbar (drum), gong, and bamboo percussion called kalatong and katik.
+Wild pigs, chicken, indigenous fruits, and rare kayape fruit are among the offerings.
+A baylan (priest) presides over the celebration as a tribute and invocation to their god Magbabaya and departed ancestors for good health and abundant harvest.

-Mamanwas are also known for their creative patterns, brass jewelries and indigenous crafts, displayed proudly on their costumes as they fill the streets at the height of the Bonok Bonok Maradjao Karadjao Festival every September 9, celebrated on the occasion of the feast of Saint Nicolas de Tolentino, Surigao City's patron saint.
-Bonok-bonok and its prehistoric origins was another ritual to thank their gods, presided by various village chieftains and their wives.
-Happiness and friendship are expressed through dancing, chanting and singing.
-They wave scarves of banay as symbols of goodwill, wealth and blessings for all tribal villages.
+Mamanwas are also known for their creative patterns, brass jewelry, and indigenous crafts, displayed proudly on their costumes as they fill the streets at the height of the Bonok Bonok Maradjao Karadjao Festival every September 9, celebrated on the occasion of the feast of Saint Nicolas de Tolentino, Surigao City's patron saint.
+Bonok-bonok and its prehistoric origins were rituals to thank their gods, presided by various village chieftains and their wives.
+Happiness and friendship are expressed through dancing, chanting, and singing.
+They wave scarves of banay as symbols of goodwill, wealth, and blessings for all tribal villages.

-Today, most of the Mamanwas still live in the hinterlands, occasionally descending to town to sell or barter handicrafts and fresh harvest.
-Bands still subsist on foraging even as majority of them have adopted a more modern way of life over the years.
+Today, some Mamanwas have acquired typical trappings of society, as they live in permanent communities, subsist on backyard farming, and occasionally descend to town to sell or barter handicrafts and fresh harvest.
+Bands still subsist on foraging, even as most have adopted a more modern way of life over the years.